 After examining you, listening to your history with the condition and maybe using state-of-the-art imagery, Dr. Skovrlj reaches a correct diagnosis.
 Then he recommends a scoliosis treatment based on your overall health and the severity of the condition.
 For minor cases, he may suggest non-surgical procedures, such as:

 - Physical devices, such as a thoracolumbosacral orthosis back brace

 When scoliosis surgery becomes necessary, Dr. Skovrlj weighs the options between spinal fusion surgery and implanting a device that physically straightens the spine.
 These are known as spine-based or rib-based systems, and they use implanted rods, hooks and screws to reverse the abnormal curvature.

 In northern New Jersey or New York City, NU-Spine is the place to go for scoliosis treatment.
 Dr. Skovrlj and his team have the experience and tools to treat a wide range of spinal disorders, including scoliosis.
-Contact the practice today for an early diagnosis, as catching this condition early can make all the difference.This page was published on Oct 2, 2020, modified on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Contact the practice today for an early diagnosis, as catching this condition early can make all the difference.Page Updated on May 23, 2022 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey